 As with most things, the first step is to start measuring so that you can determine the baseline of your employee engagement and work on the biggest areas for improvement first.
 This isn't about just creating and sending out employee engagement surveys, but that certainly may be part of your overall employee engagement project.
-Effective employee engagement metrics are best derived by starting where you are at and the best way is to determine a baseline.
+Effective employee engagement metrics are best derived by starting where you are at and the best way is to determine a baseline for business leaders.
 Every company is different and each company can vary from year to year - as an example your team might get burned out during the holidays if that is the peak season for your merchandise.
 Make sure that you measure your baseline employee engagement metrics with any seasonal adjustments in mind.

 2. Absenteeism - If not showing up is an issue at your company, engagement is suffering for sure!
 And not just for the person that called out sick, it also affects other team members that need to cover for their work.
 This leads to a bad employee experience all the way around and often becomes a self fulfilling cycle.

 6. Glassdoor.com Rating - GlassDoor is a website that allows employees to write reviews of their employers.
 Reviews are evaluated and companies are rated 1-5 stars.
 For larger organizations, watching this rating can provide insight not only to how current employees feel, but how those who have left feel.
 Also, it's great to know what is being said about your organization in the marketplace from a recruiting standpoint.

 7. Vacation Days Used - On the surface, the value of this measurement may not seem very insightful; however, a healthy work-life balance promotes employee engagement.
 Vacation Days Used can also be an indicator of your culture.
 For example, do people not feel comfortable taking time off?
 Are they so overloaded a vacation just isn't possible?
 Do they feel no one has their back if they were to take a few days off?
 If people aren't using them, there's usually a reason.